Skip to content

 • Fits comfortably on a $6/month VPS for multi-site deployments

-• Dashboard UI fully translated into English, German, Spanish, French, and Italian
+• Dashboard UI fully translated into English, German, Spanish, French, Italian, and Dutch

 • Language preference stored server-side — follows you across devices